Start with a short course

 Study at your own pace

-- Each 30-credit course is around 15 – 20 hours of study time per week, plus extra at assessment time.
+- Each 30-credit course is around 15 – 20 study hours per week, plus extra at assessment time.

 If you’re planning to study part-time, especially if you’re studying around full-time work, we recommend taking a maximum of 30 credits per term.